Tyler Breeze: Breezango (2016–2021)

 Fandango returned from injury on the July 31, 2019, episode of NXT, saving Breeze from a post-match attack by The Forgotten Sons (Jaxson Ryker, Steve Cutler and Wesley Blake).
 Breezango began a feud with The Forgotten Sons, defeating them in tag team action as well as in a six-man tag action with Isaiah "Swerve" Scott as their partner.
 However, in December, Fandango was sidelined with another injury as he announced he had undergone ulnar collateral ligament reconstruction (Tommy John surgery) with an expected recovery of six to twelve months.
 On the June 3 episode of NXT, Breeze once again reunited with Fandango after his return from injury as they defeated Oney Lorcan and Danny Burch, and The Undisputed Era in a number one contender's match for the NXT Tag Team Championship.
 On the June 17 episode of NXT, Breezango failed to win the titles from Imperium (Fabian Aichner and Marcel Barthel), after interference from both Lorcan and Burch and Indus Sher (Rinku and Saurav).

 At NXT TakeOver XXX, Breezango defeated Oney Lorcan and Danny Burch, and Legado del Fantasma (Joaquin Wilde and Raul Mendoza) in a triple threat tag team match to become the number one contenders for the NXT Tag Team Championship.
-On the August 26, 2020, episode of NXT, Breezango defeated Imperium to win the titles, marking Breeze's first title in WWE. on the October 21 episode of NXT, Breezango lost the titles to Danny Burch and Oney Lorcan ending their reign at 56 days.
+On the August 26, 2020, episode of NXT, Breezango defeated Imperium to win the titles. on the October 21 episode of NXT, Breezango lost the titles to Danny Burch and Oney Lorcan ending their reign at 56 days.
 On the November 11 episode of NXT, they failed to regain the titles from Lorcan and Burch in a rematch.